Art by @ichimakesart

 An honest hypocrite

 Nai is reserved, moody, and (on rare occasions) incredibly sincere.
 To most, she appears helpful, competent, cooperative and adaptable.
-Those permitted to get close, however, know a truer shape to her spirit: one not of placid waters but of tides restrained.
-Prone to keeping her emotions close, Nai is not quick to anger, but can become irritable, skittish or withdrawn... sometimes to the point of self-sabotage.A study in paradox, Nai is intensely private but wants to be understood.
+Those permitted to get close, however, know a truer shape to her spirit: prone to keeping her emotions close, Nai is not quick to anger but can become irritable, skittish or withdrawn, sometimes to the point of self-sabotage.A study in paradox, Nai is intensely private but wants to be understood.
 She's reluctant to let others in but also craves connection.
-She hates secrets, even though she keeps plenty of her own.
-While she is good at solving other people’s problems (whether with words or by force), she secretly struggles with an inferiority complex, burdened by a vague sense of guilt she cannot name.Still, Nai's heart is the compass with which she travels the star.
+She hates secrets, even though she keeps plenty of her own, and while she is good at solving other people’s problems, she struggles with an inferiority complex.Still, Nai's heart is the compass with which she travels the world.
 Her capacity for love is as profound as it is reckless.
-She loves fiercely, in defiance of her difficult childhood; an all-or-nothing love that often overrides her usual instincts for self-preservation.
-This affection can be messy and occasionally ill-timed, but when she offers it, she offers it all.Nai doesn’t really know where she belongs on this star, or whether she deserves the praise she gets.
-She may doubt herself, but gods help anyone who tries to take away the light she’s found - even if she’s still figuring out who she is beneath it all.
+She loves fiercely, an all-or-nothing love that often overrides her usual instincts for self-preservation.
+This affection can be messy and occasionally ill-timed, but when she offers it, she offers it all.Nai doesn’t really know where she belongs on this star.
+She may doubt herself often, but gods help anyone who tries to take away the light she’s found - even if she’s still figuring out who she is beneath it all.

 Inspiration

-Nai is greatly inspired by any and all sad (blue) girls, sick princesses, cursed witches, morally questionable women who are at least a bit pathetic, and traumatised father figures.
+Nai is greatly inspired by any and all sad (blue) girls, sick princesses, cursed witches, morally questionable women who are a bit pathetic, and traumatised father figures.

 Personality